vishalcloudyuga/dcos-website/src/blog/2016-09-27_ucr-explanation.md

 * Mesos documentation about running different container images: http://mesos.apache.org/documentation/latest/container-image/

-NOTE: You might have encountered the universal container runtime under the names Unified containerizer, Universal containerizer, or Mesos containerizer.
+NOTE: You might have encountered the universal container runtime under the names unified containerizer, universal containerizer, or Mesos containerizer.
 We finally decided to name it universal container runtime (which enables the Mesos containerizer to run Docker images natively).